The History of

 Author's Note

-The Utah School for the Deaf (USD) has been providing sports programs since the early 1900s, just like other state schools for the deaf around the country (Roberts, 1994).
-Sports have always been an integral part of the Utah Deaf community, as well as the national Deaf community.
+The Utah School for the Deaf has been a pioneer in offering sports programs since the early 1900s, setting a standard for other state schools for the deaf across the country (Roberts, 1994).
+The school's achievements in this area have played a significant role in promoting sports within both the Utah and national Deaf communities.

 When writing about individuals for our history website, I choose to use their first name to acknowledge all individuals who contribute to and advocate for our community's causes.
 Our patriarchal culture often expects to recognize women's advocacy, contributions, and achievements using their husbands' last names instead of their own.
 However, in the spirit of inclusivity, equality, and recognizing each individual's unique identity, I have decided to use their first names throughout the website.
 This decision reaffirms our commitment to these values and highlights the significant role of women's advocacy in our community.